Alexandra-Sofia/log-db/README.md

   - fn_ips_with_two_methods_in_range
   - fn_ips_with_n_methods_in_range
   - fn_insert_new_log
+  - Find all executed queries (Not a stored function because it has a dependency on Django auth_user table which is not present during the deployment of init.sql)
 - Each option of the dropdown menu offers the placeholders for its corresponding functions parameters.
-- For every query executed by the UI, a new column is inserted in the user_query_log table.
+- For every query executed by the UI, a new row is inserted in the user_query_log table.

--
+---
 ## 7. Docker Compose Usage

+All the necessary services for the

 ```
-docker compose up --build
+docker compose up [--build]
 ```
+(--build is optional, used for fresh deployments.)

 Services:
 - `postgres`:  backend database